pryv/example-apps-web/customize-assets/tutorial.md

 However, when working in a production environment, we stronly recommend to follow the steps below to change assets for your Open Pryv.io platform.

-This will allow you to benefit from updates and improvements of our [Javascript library](https://github.com/pryv/lib-js) and [Pryv.io visual assets](https://github.com/pryv/assets-open-pryv.io).
+This will allow you to keep track of your changes and our updates to the [Pryv.io visual assets](https://github.com/pryv/assets-open-pryv.io).

 ## Fork the Visual Assets repositery